Bachelor of Arts in History

 BA History/MA History Transition Program

-For students in the BA History/MA History transition program, the University will waive up to two Master of Arts in History courses taken as part of the bachelor s degree if the grade earned is a B or higher.
-No graduate units will be awarded; instead the University will waive the MA history course(s) taken as part of the bachelor s degree.
+For students in the BA History/MA History transition program, the University will waive one Master of Arts in History course taken as part of the bachelor’s degree if the grade earned is a “B” or higher.
+No graduate units will be awarded; instead the University will waive the MA history course taken as part of the bachelor’s degree.
 However, these students must still meet the residency requirements for the Master of Arts in History program.
-Students must apply to and begin the the MA in History program within six months of completing the BA in History program.
+Students must apply to and begin the MA in History program within six months of completing the BA in History program.